Tahaluf: History

-In March 2022, Mike Champion and Annabelle Mander collaborated with the Saudi Federation for Cybersecurity, Programming and Drones (SAFCSP) and the Ministry of Communications and Information Technology (MCIT) to co-found the LEAP Tech Event technology conference in Riyadh.
-In February 2022, the inaugural edition was billed as the largest debut tech event in history, attracting over 100,000 professionals from the global tech community, including leaders, investors, and hundreds of exhibitors.
+In February 2022, Mike Champion and Annabelle Mander collaborated with the Saudi Federation for Cybersecurity, Programming and Drones (SAFCSP) and the Ministry of Communications and Information Technology (MCIT) to co-found the LEAP Tech Event technology conference in Riyadh.
+In the same month, the inaugural edition was billed as the largest debut tech event in history, attracting over 100,000 professionals from the global tech community, including leaders, investors, and hundreds of exhibitors.
 In November 2022, Tahaluf and the SAFCSP co-organised Black Hat Middle East and Africa (formerly @HACK), held in Riyadh, Saudi Arabia during the Riyadh Season.

 In June 2023, the Events Investment Fund (EIF), a subsidiary of Saudi Arabia's National Development Fund, announced the acquisition of a significant stake in Tahaluf.
 It is regarded as the first major joint venture in the events sector established to support Saudi Arabia's goal of becoming a global hub for hosting conferences, international exhibitions, and gatherings.

 In August 2023, Tahaluf entered into a three-year agreement with the Ministry of Municipal and Rural Affairs and Housing to organise Cityscape Global, an international real estate exhibition and the world's largest property development event to be held in Saudi Arabia.
 The following month, Tahaluf hosted the inaugural edition of Cityscape at the Riyadh International Convention and Exhibition Center in Malham, Saudi Arabia.
 The event recorded property deals exceeding $29 billion.